torvista/Zen_Cart-Google_reCAPTCHA/README.md

 ## Back In Stock Notifications Plugin
 https://github.com/torvista/Zen_Cart-Back_in_Stock_Notifications
-Support for Recaptcha is built-into the plugin.
+Support for reCaptcha is built-into the plugin.

 ## Problems
 a) Triple-check your installation and re-read the documentation.